MBTA plans deep cuts to close budget gap

 The cost-cutting plans would not raise fares, which went up last year on the commuter rail and subway by about 6% to fund improvements to the aging system.
 State law limits MBTA fare hikes to 7% over a two-year period.

-The T's control board has set a series of virtual public hearings in upcoming weeks to discuss the cost-cutting plans, ahead of a planned vote at its Dec.
+The T's control board has set a series of virtual public hearings in the next week to discuss the cost cutting plans, ahead of a planned vote at its Dec.
 7 meeting.